-St. Paul face to face classes that meet once per week generally meet 14 times, 3 hours per week.
+Face to face classes that meet once per week generally meet 14 times, 3 hours per week.
 Instructors are asked to use a variety of distributed learning tools to continue the course experience throughout the Reading Weeks.
-Face to face classes do not meet Reading Weeks.
+Face to face classes do not meet during Reading Weeks.

-ADMISSION INFORMATION
+ADMISSION